 Hoping in action for a better Lebanon, thousands of protesters have been marching all over the country since Thursday night in demonstrations against the deteriorating conditions the country has been enduring for decades.

 The protests broke out on Thursday, Oct 17th in different Lebanese areas and as a result of many factors.
-They encompass years of anger over social, economic and financial crisis.
+They encompass years of anger over social, economic, and financial crises.

 While the Lebanese people edged the limit of what they can endure, the government decided to introduce new unreasonable taxes on several products and amenities, including just now a $0.20 per day for WhatsApp calls, which comes down to around 6 dollars per month (9,000 LBP).